WA6YDQ/nano80/README.md

 # nano80
-Arduino nano 8080 emulator as s single board computer with FRAM, a front panel and LCD display
+Arduino nano 8080 emulator: a single board computer with FRAM, a front panel and LCD display.

-This is an 8080 simulator/emulator for an arduino nano.
-It uses about 12K of memory and appx 500 bytes of ram (dynamic memory).
+This is an 8080 simulator/emulator for an Arduino Nano.
+It uses about 12K of memory and appx 600 bytes of ram (dynamic memory).

 This is a front panel programmable computer, something like the single board trainers used in the 70's and 80's in colleges.
 Using a few switches and push buttons, along with some led's and a